golubitsky/blog/_posts/2022-02-06-Atomic-elements-of-improvisation.md

 And then of course the complexity increases as we introduce non-closed position voicings — I do believe that a systematic "relationship" (at minimum, physically, at the piano) with these voicings — and free movement among them — can only be built on a solid foundation of closed position voicings.

 The eventual aim of this effort was at one point expressed by Miles Davis to George Russell: "I want to learn all the chord changes.
-How can I go about doing this?" (_Making of Kind of Blue :Miles Davis and His Masterpiece_, Eric Nisenson)
+How can I go about doing this?" (_Making of Kind of Blue: Miles Davis and His Masterpiece_, Eric Nisenson)

 ### Inspiration